andrsvlz/openmoxie-ollama/README.md

 Welcome!

-If you're looking for a solution to run your **Embodied Moxie Robot** in case their cloud infrastructure shuts down, you're in the right place!
+If you're looking for a solution to run your **Embodied Moxie Robot** ...Maybe give it a different personality or run some unfiltered LLM models, Your in the right place!

 ---